Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Introduction

 \textbf{2.
-Theoretical analysis of the quadratic gating MoE.} We explore the effects of two variants of the quadratic gating, namely the quadratic polynomial gating and the quadratic monomial gating, on the convergence of parameter and expert estimation under the MoE models.
+Theoretical analysis of the quadratic gating MoE.} We explore the effects of two quadratic gating functions, namely the quadratic polynomial gating function and the quadratic monomial gating function, on the convergence rates of parameter estimation and expert estimation under the MoE models.
 For the convergence analysis of each gate, we provide a corresponding strong identifiability condition (see Definitions~\ref{def:strong_identifiability} and \ref{def:mono_strong_identifiability}) to characterize the compatible structure of experts with that gate.
-Based on those conditions, we show that experts formulated as neural networks with activation functions such as $\relu$ and $\tanh$ require fewer data to approximate than linear experts (see Theorems~\ref{theorem:poly_strongly_identifiable} and \ref{theorem:poly_linear_experts}). \\
+These conditions indicate that approximating experts formulated as neural networks with non-linear activation functions require a much smaller amount of data than estimating linear experts (see Theorems~\ref{theorem:poly_strongly_identifiable} and \ref{theorem:poly_linear_experts}). \\

 \textbf{3.
-Practical implications.} The convergence analysis of the quadratic gating MoE models provides two practical implications.
-Firstly, they show the benefits of quadratic monomial gating over quadratic polynomial gating, which confirms the benefits of the widely used linear embeddings of the keys and queries without bias terms in the attention mechanism in practice.
-Secondly, the theoretical analysis encourages the usage of non-linear experts over linear experts in quadratic gating MoE models.
-Given that insight, we propose a novel \emph{active-attention mechanism} in equation~\eqref{eq:novel_attention} by replacing the linear value matrix by the non-linear value matrix in the attention mechanism.
-Through extensive empirical evaluation, we show the favorable performance of the proposed active-attention over standard attention in various tasks. \\
+Practical implications.} There are two important practical implications of the convergence analysis of quadratic gating MoE.
+Firstly, this analysis encourages the usage of non-linear experts over linear experts in quadratic gating MoE models (see Table~\ref{table:linear_nonlinear_experts}).
+Given that insight, we propose a novel \emph{active-attention mechanism} in equation~\eqref{eq:novel_attention} by applying a non-linear activation to the value matrix in the self-attention mechanism.
+Through extensive empirical evaluation, we show the favorable performance of the proposed active-attention over standard attention in various tasks, namely image classification, language modeling, and multivariate time series forecasting.
+Secondly, the theoretical results indicate that quadratic monomial gate yields faster expert and parameter estimation rates than quadratic polynomial gate (see Table~\ref{table:parameter_rates}).
+This property confirms the benefits of the widely used linear embeddings of the keys and queries without bias terms in the self-attention mechanism in practice.